jasonmccreary/laravel-additions/README.md

 This is a package for Laravel containing "additions" I have used within my Laravel applications over the years.

+This package is currently a WIP (work in progress).

 ## Requirements
 A Laravel application running Laravel 11 or higher.
 Not running a support version of Laravel, [upgrade with Shift](https://laravelshift.com).